-Mary McKay, an ancestor who arrived in Port Misery (Port Adelaide) in 1838, was home-maker, maintainer and gatekeeper of her family’s enclosed space.
-As a settler colonist upon unceded Kaurna Country in the marshy industry of the Port, she guarded its boundaries against, in the words of Susan Stewart, ‘trespass, contamination, and the erasure of materiality’ (Susan Stewart, On Longing: Narratives of the Miniature, the Gigantic, the Souvenir, the Collection, Durham: Duke University Press, 1993, p.
-68).
-She would have used many signifiers to ‘shield’ and stave off threats, which historians Leonore Davidoff and Catherine Hall explain ‘took practical as well as symbolic form in middle class homes and gardens and in the organisation of the immediate environment through behaviour, speech and dress.’
-(L. Davidoff and C. Hall, cited in: Hepworth, Mike.
-"Privacy, Security and Respectability."
-In Ideal Homes?
-Social Change and Domestic Life, edited by Tony Chapman & Jenny Hockey.
-London: Routledge, 1999.
-P. 22).
-The McKay’s ‘shields’ included purporting “respectability” (through literacy, teetotalism, and attending church), domestic duties, and building a bulwark of consumer goods around them, especially drawing upon textile traditions imported to South Australian shores in forms including linens, napery, clothing, and soft furnishings.
-These acted as reminders of far away homeland, and of expectations around ‘respectable’ and ‘civilised’ behaviours, which were fuelled by colonising, racist and misogynist practices.
-‘Civilising’ in an Australian context equates to the passing on of European cultural practices, many of which were transmitted along female lines domestically through housekeeping and etiquette, reinforced through community groups, and embedded in the material stuff of homes.
+Mary McKay was my ancestor who arrived in Port Misery (Port Adelaide) in 1838.
+She was home-maker, maintainer and gatekeeper of her family’s enclosed space.
+As a settler colonist upon unceded Kaurna Country in the marshy industry of the Port, she guarded the boundaries of her home against, in the words of Susan Stewart, ‘trespass, contamination, and the erasure of materiality’.1 Mary would have used many signifiers to ‘shield’ and stave off threats, which historians Leonore Davidoff and Catherine Hall explain ‘took practical as well as symbolic form in middle class homes and gardens and in the organisation of the immediate environment through behaviour, speech and dress.’2 This family's ‘shields’ included purporting “respectability” (through literacy, teetotalism, and attending church), domestic duties, cleaning and housework, and building a bulwark of consumer goods around them, and continuing textile traditions imported to South Australian shores in forms including linens, napery, clothing, and soft furnishings.
+These acted as reminders of far away homeland, and of expectations around ‘respectable’ and ‘civilised’ behaviours, which were fuelled by legacies of colonising, racist and misogynist practices.
+‘Civilising’ in an Australian context equates to the passing on of European cultural practices, many ill-fitting to the land of Australia, and many of which were transmitted along female lines domestically through housekeeping and etiquette, reinforced through community groups, and embedded in the material stuff of homes.

 A family photograph: Wilhelmina in the early twentieth century (c.
 1900) wearing a fashionable fox fur.

-Extreme Barometer is a latch-hooked fox pelt using second-hand wool in the brightly alarming patterns of Australia's heat maps.
+Extreme Barometer (2020-21) is a latch-hook rug resembling a fox pelt.
+It uses all second-hand and repurposed wool in the brightly alarming patterns of Australia's heat maps.
 Beyond the hottest magenta is the unknown and central abyss of black.
 This is both inviting in its tactility, an invitation in, while also cloying in its overbearing offer of heat.